 Erected 1967 by Kentucky Historical Society, Kentucky Department of Highways.
 (Marker Number 1080.)

 Location.
+37° 23.024′ N, 85° 35.856′ W. Marker is near Summersville, Kentucky, in Green County.
+Marker is on Hodgenville Road (State Highway 61) 0.1 miles south of State Highway 566, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Summersville KY 42782, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Lincoln's Mentor (approx. 2.1 miles away); Early Gunpowder Mill (approx. 9 miles away); Site, Aetna Furnace (approx. 9.3 miles away); William Mentor Graham (approx. 9.9 miles away); Home of Early Minister (approx. 9.9 miles away); Green County, 1792 (approx. 10 miles away); Green Countians Memorial (approx. 10 miles away); Green County Architecture Heritage History (approx. 10 miles away).